 The archives of the Ministry of Foreign Affairs house diplomatic state materials from 1945.
 There are 28 different categories of available documents.

 AMSZ files from 1945-1965 have been digitized and made publicly available.
 More recent documents are only available in the reading room.
 Readers must submit an application before conducting research in the reading room.

 The Jewish Historical Institute’s website has the most up-to-date information about reading room and library operations.
 When the reading room is open, it is limited to two readers at a time with prior seat reservation required.

 ŻIH’s digitized materials, which include the Ringelblum Archive, are available at the Centralna Biblioteka Judaistyczna.
 Finding aids can be found here. ŻIH generally does not provide scanning and copying services.

 The ‘Russian Perspectives on Islam’ project hosts an anthology of documents from the Central Historical Archives of Georgia and the State Historical Archives of the Republic of Azerbaijan related to the institutionalization of Islam in the Transcaucasian provinces.

-Information on archives to follow
+Information on archives and collections in other countries to follow

 (Information provided by Zukhra Kasimova)